paudieo/vcf-json-specs/README.md

  Create AVN network
  Create network pools

- These have been tested in a 4.3.1 lab
+ These have been tested in a VCF 4.3.1 lab